skoppe/dconf-2022/slides.md

 <!--

 This quote is actually very late.
-Structured programming started much earlier but there was quite some debate and back-and-forth
+Structured programming started much earlier but it certainly took its time before it was widespread adopted.

-- after some initial opposition, eventually everyone agreed it was better overall
+A lot of people were against it.

-- it is hard to find an unstructured programming language
+When doing research I remember reading an anecdote between proponents of both unstructured and structured programming.
+Essentially the "unstructured people" were coming up with challenges, saying "Hey, see if you can structure this!", and throw awful unstructured code to them.
+But of course it could be done.

-- maybe we have become so accustomed to it that we are blind to unstructured programming
+<>

 - The hierachy of modules
 each module controls those immediately below it.
 To say a module controls another means that it initiates the action of the other, and that the other module returns control to the first when it is finished.